 How to Care for a Border Collie

 When it comes to Border Collies, exercise is the primary concern.
 When contemplating buying this dog breed, whether or not you can provide adequate space and physical stimulation should greatly influence your decision.
-Nutrition and grooming also need to be considered, so let’s take a look at some of these requirements.
+Nutrition and grooming are also very important, so let’s take a look at some of these requirements.

 Nutrition and Feeding for Border Collies